Overview

 Blocking^

 The ability to effectively block and check (leg strikes) are key to building a solid foundation in your Muay Thai defense.
 Essentially, they are ways of having a different area of your body absorb damage instead of the area your opponent intended.
-Forearms, shins and gloves are common areas to absorb the damage while elbows and knees are useful for deflecting and returning the damage in a block.
+Forearms, shins, and gloves are common areas to absorb the damage while elbows and knees are useful for deflecting and returning the damage in a block.
+Checking with your shins is the perfect way to block leg and body kicks, allowing you to stay in a position to counter immediately.
+Clashing shins may hurt, but with hard work to condition your legs and the numbing effect of adrenaline during a fight, the blow will be softened.

 The Fighter's Lab